History of Moving Mountains Trust

 MM Kenya and MM Nepal

-Over time Gavin helped to set up local NGOs in Kenya and Nepal, run by local committees who had worked for a long time with Gavin and built up a lot of trust.
-Like many organizations which have developed slowly and organically over many years, Moving Mountains has built a great network of friends and supporters.
+Over time Gavin helped to set up local NGOs in Kenya and Nepal, run by local committees with whom there was a lot of trust.

-“I wanted Moving Mountains to stand for something equitable, inspirational, and genuinely thoughtful in how it tackled social, economic and environmental issues” says Gavin, “we were never going to offer a glib response to complex issues, but attempt to learn and find solutions together.
+“I wanted Moving Mountains to stand for something equitable, inspirational, and genuinely thoughtful in how it tackled social and economic issues” says Gavin, “we were never going to offer a glib response to complex issues, but attempt to learn and find solutions together.
 Choosing the right people to help me has been a journey in itself.”

-In Kenya many of the children who Gavin met during those formative years living in Kibera are still involved, helping to run a small but successful NGO based on honesty, trust and an understanding of what works in terms of long term development.
-Those people are themselves the products of the charity, and they now bring up their own children without the privations that they once suffered.
+In Kenya many former beneficiaries help to run a small but successful NGO based on honesty, trust and an understanding of what works in terms of long term development.

-In Nepal the original friends that Gavin made during the early years are still managing Moving Mountains Nepal and helping to develop the region of solu Khumbu.
-The work has completely transformed an entire area and brought about huge demographic change.
+In Nepal the Sherpa friends that Gavin met in Bumburi and Bupsa during the Maoist conflict and who he then climbed Mount Everest with are still managing Moving Mountains Nepal.
+The work has transformed the region and brought about huge demographic change.
 Where before the villages were dying, now they attract new families looking for clean water supplies, electricity, good schools, a clinic, a monastery and a strong community.

 Gavin with Pasang Tendi, Geljun and Ang Chhongba who have all been managing MM Nepal since 2001.
 They still meet regularly in the villages.